Applied Behaviour Analysis

 With early intervention and treatment, a significant number of pre-school aged children with ASD can achieve normal educational and intellectual function and become indistinguishable from their peers.
 Research has shown that at least 15-20 hours of intensive therapy per week is needed to produce long-term benefits.

 Starting an ABA Program

-An ABA program is a home based program where therapists work one-on-one with the child for many hours per week.
+An ABA program is generally a home based program where therapists work one-on-one with the child for many hours per week.
 The therapists are supervised by program supervisors (ABA service providers), who design the program that is being delivered.
 Some ABA Service Providers have centre based models.

 ABA program's focuses on all areas of development including communication (verbal and non-verbal), play, self-help, fine and gross motor as well as academic skills.
 It also addresses problematic behaviours' including self-injury, tantrums, as well as socially inappropriate behaviours'.